peterpeerdeman/wercker-php-symfony/README.md

 # wercker-php-symfony
-Dockerfile for PHP/Symfony development using the Wercker EWOK stack
+Dockerfile for PHP/Symfony development using the Wercker EWOK stack.